Alkesst/TodoList/README.md

 # TodoList

-Todo list proposed in [Redux Tutorial][1] with style with Bootstrap.
+Todo list proposed in [Redux Tutorial][1] and some style made with Bootstrap.
 ## Requirements
  - `node`
  - Bootstrap